We offer several levels of service for your saxophone, from playing condition repairs to complete overhauls. We fix what the others can’t!

 Complex key interactions, such as the octave and left pinky mechanisms, are carefully addressed.
 During this part of the service, pads are adjusted to seal the tone holes and key heights are set to an even, appropriate clearance.
 Spring tension is adjusted to the player’s preference.

-When we replace pads, we use pads of the correct size and thickness to ensure proper function.
+When we replace pads, we use pads of the correct size and thickness to ensure proper function and “float in” the pads for a leak-free installation.
 On playing condition jobs, new pads (if needed) are selected to complement the existing setup.

 We make sure that the tone holes are level for accurate pad seating.
 We prefer to level each tone hole from the inside out rather than relying on excessive filing – this is especially critical on saxophones with rolled tone holes.
 Then, various tools are used to reface the rim of the tone hole for a perfect surface.

 Saxophones are prone to dents and other body damage.
-We have a broad selection of dent removal equipment and can remove dents from anywhere on your saxophone.
+We have a broad selection of dent removal equipment and can remove dents from any location on your saxophone.

 Bent body tubes and pulled-down necks are no problem for us.
 We can fit the neck, whether original or not, to the body of the sax for an airtight seal.